adrians90/JetByte/README.md

 To run locally: npm install, npm run dev

-To create an account, please sign up with google or choose email and password.
+To create an account, please sign up with google or choose email and password